 The Worker’s Dilemma: How to Avoid Mental Exhaustion to Stay Competitive and Creative

-In a highly competitive global economy, innovation, creativity, and your business’s ability to differentiate itself through its ideas and products are essential for continued growth and profitability.
-As a worker today, information overload, 24/7 connectivity, constant interruptions from wherever you’re working, and email and text communication lead to overwhelming anxiety.
+In a highly competitive world, innovation, creativity, and your business’s ability to differentiate itself through its ideas and products are essential for continued growth and profitability.
+As a worker today, a current pandemic, information overload, 24/7 connectivity, constant interruptions from wherever you’re working, and email and text communication lead to overwhelming anxiety.
 All of this anxiety highjacks your time and mental resources resulting in scarcity.
 And when you experience scarcity of any kind—time or mental—you become absorbed by it.
 Your mind orients automatically toward an unfilled need.

 The problem with mental scarcity is that it creates its own trap.
 It further perpetuates scarcity and reduces all components of our mental bandwidth—we are less insightful and less forward thinking; we have less mind to give to the dreaming about that next breakthrough idea—which are essential components of innovation.